Emery

 Notable People Named Emery

-Emery Andrew Rovenstine was a pioneering American anesthesiologist known for organizing the first academic Department of Anesthesiology at Bellevue Hospital in New York and for his contributions to the development of anesthetic use and therapeutic nerve blocking.
+Emery Andrew Rovenstine was a pioneering American anesthesiologist who created the first academic anesthesiology department at Bellevue Hospital and advanced cyclopropane anesthesia and therapeutic nerve blocks.

-Emery Davis Potter was an American lawyer and politician who served two non-consecutive terms as a U.S. Representative from Ohio in the mid-19th century.
+Emery Davis Potter was an Ohio lawyer and politician who served two nonconsecutive terms in Congress in the mid 1800s.

-Emery Blagdon - Emery O. Blagdon was an American artist known for his unique and intricate wire sculptures.
+Emery Blagdon - Emery O. Blagdon was an American artist.

-Emery Adams - Emery "Ace" Adams was a prominent American baseball pitcher in the Negro leagues, playing for teams such as the Memphis Red Sox, New York Black Yankees, and Baltimore Elite Giants from 1932 to 1947.
+Emery Ace Adams was an American Negro leagues pitcher who played from 1932 to 1947 for the Memphis Red Sox, New York Black Yankees, and Baltimore Elite Giants.

-Emery Hicks was a successful American and Canadian football player, known for his time with the Winnipeg Blue Bombers and Hamilton Tiger-Cats, and for winning the Grey Cup with Hamilton in 1972.
+Emery Hicks was an American and Canadian football player who starred at the University of Kansas and later played for the Winnipeg Blue Bombers and Hamilton Tiger Cats, winning the 1972 Grey Cup with Hamilton.

-Émery Lalonde Sr. - Émery Lalonde was a Quebec merchant and Conservative politician who represented Vaudreuil in the Legislative Assembly of Quebec from 1871 to 1882.
+Émery Lalonde Sr. - Emery Lalonde was a Quebec merchant and Conservative who represented Vaudreuil in the Legislative Assembly of Quebec from 1871 to 1882.

 Carmen Rivera